 Installing security cameras is easy with Lorex.
 A world leader in Do-It-Yourself security systems, our intuitive products are designed with customers in mind.
-They feature simplified installation processes that save both time and money.
-With that said, there are still a few important questions that need to be answered before installation can begin.

 A security system from Lorex includes everything you need to get your system up and running right out of the box.
 Each camera (whether sold separately or as part of a system) includes the necessary parts to connect and mount your cameras.
 Each camera typically includes: